AtlasXRInc/RealitySDK-Documentation/Documentation/Source/Documentation/Interactable/Firearms/CreateFirearm.md

 ---

-## Magazine & Guiding Spline (for weapons with external magazines)
+# Magazine & Guiding Spline (summary)

-**Weapon side**

-- Place **Magazine Insertion Collision** at the magwell entrance.
-- Create/align the **Magazine Guiding Movement Spline**:
-    1. Temporarily add a helper **Static Mesh** magazine with position set to **(0,0,0)** parented to the **Magazine Guiding Movement Spline** (represents fully seated pose).
-    2. Move the **spline** (not the magazine) until seating is correct.
-    3. Drag the helper magazine static mesh out along the insertion path to find first collision contact with the  **Magazine Insertion Collision**; use that offset for the second spline point of the **Magazine Guiding Movement Spline** (guide length).
-    4. Remove the helper mesh.

-**Magazine asset**

-1. Create **Blueprint → Reality Magazine**
-2. Create **Reality Magazine Data Asset** and assign it in the BP.
-3. Set **Base Mesh**
-4. Place **Magazine Insertion Collision** appropriately.
-Overlap collision will be checked between this and the corresponding **Magazine Insertion Collision** component in the firearm.
-    - When they overlap, this begins the magazine guiding process

-> Magazines inherit from **Reality Interactable**, so they support standard interactable behavior.

----

-## ISM Round Mechanism System

-The **ISM Round Mechanism System** is used to visually represent and manage rounds inside a magazine.
-Each **Reality Magazine** can contain an **InstancedRoundGenerator** component, which inherits from Unreal’s `InstancedStaticMesh` component.

-This component handles **round placement** and uses instancing to render repeated meshes (the rounds) efficiently — drastically reducing draw calls and improving GPU performance.

-You can fine-tune parameters in the **InstancedRoundGenerator** to ensure rounds are correctly aligned and spaced inside your magazine.

-> Example: check out the **RealityMagazine_AK47_Example** to see a working setup of the ISM Round Mechanism.
+For weapons with external magazines, place a **Magazine Insertion Collision** at the magwell and add a **Magazine Guiding Movement Spline** to define the insertion path.
+The firearm will use overlap checks between its insertion collision and the magazine’s insertion collision to begin guiding and seating the magazine.

+For full instructions (helper mesh workflow, magazine BP/data setup, and the Instanced Round Mechanism), see the dedicated Magazine Guide: **[Magazine Guide — Magazine & Guiding Spline, Magazines, and ISM Rounds](CreateMagazine.md)**.

 ---